Rishabh Pant accident latest updates: Car burns to ashes in horrific accident near Roorkee; cricketer suffers major injury

 Indian cricketer Rishabh Pant got injured on Friday morning after his car met with an accident in Roorkee.
 Uttarakhand DGP Ashok Kumar told India Today that the cricketer's car reportedly crashed into a divider on the Narsan border of Roorkee at 5:15 am in the morning.
 Pant's car collided with the railing and caught fire.
 After this, his car burnt down and Pant came out by breaking the windscreen of the car, according to the Uttarakhand top cop.
 He added that Pant is likely to have fractured his leg.
-Pant has been hospitalised in Roorkee.
+Pant has been hospitalised in Roorkee's Saksham Hospital.
 According to doctors, Pant has suffered injuries on his forehead and leg.
 The car was returning from Delhi to Uttarakhand.
 The cricketer, also known as Spidey among his fans, has now been referred to Max Dehradun.
+Pant was dropped out of India's squads for the ODI and T20I series against Sri Lanka.
+He also did not play in the one-day internationals against Bangladesh because the BCCI decided to rest him ahead of the series.

 Here are the latest updates on BusinessToday.In: